-- Where a student has received funding from family or employment or other sources and subsequently passed this to the University, the University is only responsible for refunding and compensating the student; - For the purposes of tuition fees, only monies paid to the University will be refunded. e.g. scholarships or fee waivers will be accounted for within any refund. - The Tuition Fee (noting Section 4, Page 10 Fee Information for All Students) and Procedure for Course Cessation and Suspension Policies both apply, as written: - https://www.falmouth.ac.uk/sites/default/files/media/downloads/Fees policy 2022-2023%20Final.pdf - https://www.falmouth.ac.uk/sites/default/files/media/downloads/course_suspension_an_dcessation_procedure_2017-18_01september2017.pdf - 4.
-Information about how you will communicate with students about your student protection plan The Student Protection Plan will be published on the University's website and via links to staff and student portals, VLEs and University SharePoint sites.
+- Where a student has received funding from family or employment or other sources and subsequently passed this to the University, the University is only responsible for refunding and compensating the student; - For the purposes of tuition fees, only monies paid to the University will be refunded. e.g. scholarships or fee waivers will be accounted for within any refund. - The Tuition Fee (noting Section 4, Page 10 Fee Information for All Students) and Procedure for Course Cessation and Suspension Policies both apply, as written: - Fees Policy 2023 - Course Suspension and Cessation Procedure

+4. Information about how you will communicate with students about your student protection plan The Student Protection Plan will be published on the University's website and via links to staff and student portals, VLEs and University SharePoint sites.
 The Student Protection Plan will be highlighted to all students on their initial registration and subsequent enrolment at the University.